-Michael Maricco, 37, has joined Groom Law Group as of counsel to the corporate and securities group in Washington.
+Michael Maricco, 37, has joined Groom Law Group in Washington as of counsel.
 His practice focuses on employee-benefits matters.
 Previously, he was an attorney in the Office of Chief Counsel at the Pension Benefit Guaranty Corp.
 Maricco earned his J.D. from the University of Michigan Law School.

 Harriet Pearson, 48, will join Hogan Lovells as a partner in the privacy and information-management practice effective Aug.
 1. Previously, she was vice president, security counsel and chief privacy officer at International Business Machines Corp.
 She earned her J.D. from the University of California at Los Angeles School of Law.